deejaygraham/omspa/what-to-consider-and-challenge-(what-i-know)-values.md

 ---
-title: What to consider and challenge (what I know): values
+title: What to consider and challenge (what I know) - values
 layout: default
 ---